balena-io-modules/elevator/README.md

 <a name="module_elevator.executeSync"></a>

 ### elevator.executeSync(command, [options]) ⇒ <code>String</code>
+This function will throw an `Error` containing a code that equals `ELEVATE_CANCELLED` if the elevation was cancelled by the user.

 **Kind**: static method of <code>[elevator](#module_elevator)</code>
 **Summary**: Execute a command with UAC elevation (Sync)
 **Returns**: <code>String</code> - stdout buffer